jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

   - The [aes](https://ggplot2.tidyverse.org/reference/aes.html) (aesthetic mappings) function controls which variables are used in the plot.
 This function can be included as part of the ggplot function or in a geom function depending on whether you want the effect to be global or specific to a geom function.
   - Atleast one geom (geometric object) function such as geom\_histogram, geom\_point, or geom\_line is included which defines what the graph will look like.
   - The formatting of the chart (such as margins, legend position, and grid lines) can be modified using [preset themes such as theme\_bw and theme\_classic](https://ggplot2.tidyverse.org/reference/ggtheme.html) and the [theme function](https://ggplot2.tidyverse.org/reference/theme.html).
   - The “color” parameter is used for setting the color of lines while the “fill” parameter controls the color of areas.
+These parameters can be set to constant values such as “navy” or “grey” or to a categorical variable.
-  - To save a plot to a file, use the [ggsave](https://ggplot2.tidyverse.org/reference/ggsave.html) function.
+  - To save a plot to a file use the [ggsave](https://ggplot2.tidyverse.org/reference/ggsave.html) function.

 ### Histograms